 Note. - The Operational Level (Level 4) is the minimum required proficiency level for radiotelephony communication.
-Levels 1 through 3 describe Pre-elementary, Elementary, and Pre-operational levels of language proficiency requirement.
+Levels 1 through 3 describe Pre-elementary, Elementary, and Pre-operational levels of language proficiency respectively, all of which describe a level of proficiency below the ICAO language proficiency requirement.
 Level 5 and 6 describe Extended and Expert levels, at level of proficiency more advanced than the minimum required Standard.
-As a whole, the scale will serve as benchmarks for training and testing, in assisting candidates to attain the ICAO Operational Level 4).
+As a whole, the scale will serve as benchmarks for training and testing, in assisting candidates to attain the ICAO Operational Level (Level 4).